 Phil Collins – Now

 Collins retired from the music industry in 2011 to focus on his personal life and his family, but still continued to write music – which came in handy when he returned to the industry in 2015.
-He will be performing live during a European tour in the summer of 2017, the first time he has performed live for ten years.
+He performed a European tour in the summer of 2017, the first time he had performed live for ten years.
 Lucky Europe.

 Patti Labelle – Then